Skip to main content Skip to page footer

 24.09.2025 — 22.03.2026

-Can we speak of globalisation in the Early Modern Period?
+Can we speak of globalization in the Early Modern Period?
 The GNM annual exhibition sheds light on the world-spanning networks of Nuremberg as a centre of trade, art and culture.
 Fascinating objects and enthralling stories trace the routes that connected Nuremberg to the world.
-One thing becomes clear in this: there already existed astonishing parallels for numerous challenges that globalisation confronts us with today.
+One thing becomes clear in this: there already existed astonishing parallels for numerous challenges that globalization confronts us with today.

 Carnival.